skku-syslab/lockify/README.md

-# Lockify
-[USENIX FAST 2026] **Lockify: Understanding Linux Distributed Lock Management Overheads in Shared Storage**
+# Lockify: Understanding Linux Distributed Lock Management Overheads in Shared Storage

----

-**Lockify** is a novel distributed lock manager (DLM) for shared-disk file systems that reduces lock acquisition latency in the Linux kernel.
-It avoids unnecessary remote communication through **self-owner notifications** and **asynchronous ownership management**.
+**Lockify** is a novel distributed lock manager (DLM) for shared-disk file systems.
+Lock acquisition overhead in the Linux kernel DLM increases with the number of clients, even in low-contention scenarios. **Lockify**  minimizes lock acquisition latency by avoiding unnecessary communication with remote directory nodes through  **self-owner notifications** and **asynchronous ownership management**.

-Implemented as a patch to the Linux kernel and evaluated on **GFS2** and **OCFS2**, Lockify achieves up to **6.4× higher throughput** than the default DLM, even under low-contention workloads.
+Implemented in the Linux kernel and evaluated on **GFS2** and **OCFS2**, Lockify achieves up to **6.4× higher throughput** than the kernel DLM and O2CB.

 ---